cyb3rmik3/defender-xdr-daily-brief-in-teams/README.md

 An automated daily security briefing from Microsoft Defender XDR delivered to a Microsoft Teams channel via Azure Logic Apps.
 Runs scheduled Advanced Hunting queries (KQL) and presents key security signals in a single Adaptive Card.

 ## What It Is 🧩
-An ARM-deployable Logic App that:
+A Logic App automation that:
 - Executes daily KQL queries via Microsoft Graph Security API
 - Aggregates signals across Defender workloads
 - Posts a Teams Adaptive Card with key metrics and deep links